Love Actually: Standing up to the US president

 Following Tony Blair's resignation as Prime Minister, pundits and speculators commented on a potential anti-American shift in Gordon Brown's cabinet as a "Love Actually moment", referring to the scene in which Hugh Grant's character stands up to the US president.

-In 2009, during President Barack Obama's first visit to the UK, Chris Matthews referred to the president in Love Actually as an example of George W. Bush and other former presidents' bullying of European allies.
+In 2009, during President Barack Obama's first visit to the UK, American political commentator Chris Matthews referred to the president in Love Actually as an example of George W. Bush and other former presidents' bullying of European allies.
 Commenting on this, Mediaite's Jon Bershad described the U.S. president character as a "sleazy Bill Clinton/George W. Bush hybrid".

 In the scene in question, the swaggering president bullies the prime minister and then sexually harasses a member of the household staff.
 In September 2013, David Cameron made a speech in reply to Russia's comment that Britain was "a small island no one listens to", which drew comparisons with Hugh Grant's speech during the film.